xephyris/kvmd-armbian-opi/2targets-1pikvm.md

 1. Create x86 pikvm per the doc above.
 Connect one pair of uart + ch9329 and usb hdmi per target.

 2. Setup scripts in /usr/local/bin/ for use by GPIO menu.
-The highlighed commands may need to be edited to reflect the correct devices used for your target 1 and target 2.
+The ln -sf commands may need to be edited to reflect the correct devices used for your target 1 and target 2.
 In my case, I confirmed the first target used ttyUSB0 and video0, before connecting the next target uart + usb hdmi to the x86 PC.
 ```
 [root@x86kvm bin]# pwd
 /usr/local/bin